nielsenjared/nielsenjared.github.io/content/blog/big-o-log-linear-time-complexity/index.md

 Why is the order of `bubbleSort()` O(n^2)?

-🔑 Nested loops iterating the same input.
+🔑 Nested loops iterating over the same input.

 We could also write this with a `while` loop: